Do kittens teeth?

-By about six weeks of age most kittens will have grown all of their ‘milk teeth’ (or ‘baby teeth’).
+By about six weeks of age, most kittens will have grown all of their ‘milk teeth’ (or ‘baby teeth’).
 If your kitten hasn’t grown all of their teeth by this stage, don’t worry.
 Not all kittens’ teeth grow at the same rate.
 However, if there are a number of teeth missing once your kitten reaches nine or ten weeks, you may want to contact your vet to check everything is okay.

-At around six months of age most cats should have lost their baby teeth to make way for their adult teeth.
+At around six months of age, most cats should have lost their baby teeth to make way for their adult teeth.
 As the baby teeth are slowly replaced by 30 adult teeth, this is when the majority of kitten teething issues begin.
 The new teeth that are beginning to poke through will replace the baby teeth and will be the final set of teeth your cat will have, so it’s particularly important to take care of them.
-If you find your kitten’s baby teeth on the floor during this time, don't worry – kitten tooth loss a natural part of the growing-up process.
+If you find your kitten’s baby teeth on the floor during this time, don't worry – kitten tooth loss is a natural part of the growing-up process.

 Kitten teething symptoms